Ryukyuan religion: Ryukyuan creation myth

 According to Chūzan Seikan, the Heavenly Emperor (天帝), who lived in the Heavenly Gusuku (天城), ordered Amamikyu (阿摩美久) to create the Ryukyu Islands.
 She descended to Earth on the spot of Sefa-utaki, and later built Tamagusuku Castle and Chinen Castle.
 Without sexual intercourse, she became pregnant by Shinerikyu, her male counterpart, and populated the islands.
 Some generations later, a "heavenly grandchild" named Tentei was born, who split Ryukyuan society into five classes with his three sons and two daughters: the first son was Tenson, who became the first King of Ryukyu; the second son became the first Aji; the third son became the first farmer; the first daughter became the first royal noro priestess; and the second daughter became the first village noro priestess.

 Equivalents to kami

 One of the main equivalents to kami on Okinawa are spirits referred to in English as kang or kan, although they are often portrayed and seen as differently than kami in Shinto.
 Many are almost always depicted as more human-like than spirits on the Japanese mainland.

-The kang have played an important role for traditional religious practitioners in Okinawa, and are often seen as one of the guiding forces to base tradition off of.
+The kang have played an important role for traditional religious practitioners in Okinawa for centuries.

-The ting nu kang (heavenly kang) are held by some worshippers to be the most powerful, but given the widespread disinterest in older mythology and Western influence in Okinawa, despite its long history of ethnic religion that continues to this day, this is often disregarded.
+The ting nu kang (heavenly kang) are held by some worshippers to be the most powerful, but given the widespread disinterest in older mythology and traditions in Okinawa, this is often disregarded.